Xavier0301/db-54/part1/README.md

 ![](images/query7-no-indexes.png)

-Thus, we decide to create the following the following indexes :
+Thus, we decide to create the following indexes :
 ```SQL
 CREATE INDEX index_victim_age ON Victims(victim_age) USING BTREE;
 CREATE INDEX index_collision_id ON Collisions(case_id) USING HASH;